 Eating too much of carbohydrates is what makes you fat.
 When there are too many carbohydrates, the body turns all the unused calories that are in any form, into stored fat.
-In low carb diet, the fat is not stored, but used for energy production.
+In low carb diet, the fat is not stored but used for energy production.
 Although our body is designed to process all kinds of food molecules, it may not do well when the equation is all wrong.

 Our body needs all the fat, protein, and carbohydrates, but there are limitations and restrictions.
-The best way to put is that when you have too much of carbohydrates, there is insulin spike in the blood that does not allow the other hormone that help utilize the fat.
-The insulin stores the glucose as fat and in addition to that the fat molecules that would have been used for energy is also ended up as FAT.
+The best way to put is that when you have too much of carbohydrates, there is insulin spike in the blood that does not allow the other hormone that helps utilize the fat.
+The insulin stores the glucose as fat and in addition to that the fat molecules that would have been used for energy are also ended up as FAT.

 As for the cholesterol levels, our body makes the major part of cholesterol.
-If one has to blame it for over production, check your sugar intake.
+If one has to blame it for overproduction, check your sugar intake.
 The liver converts all the extra sugar molecules into cholesterol.
 The high sugar diet raises cholesterol levels in any day.
 But the fat does not do so as often as sugar.

 Only the saturated fat and trans fat in the fast food diet causes a raise in cholesterol levels.
 The other useful fats actually fight against the raise in cholesterol level.
 It can regulate the cholesterol levels in blood.